luisgrm/Linux-Authentication-Lab/README.md

 ## Documentation

-The project is divided into logical, standalone phases:
+The project is divided into distinct phases:

 | Phase | File | Description |
 |-------|------|-------------|